 - Canned albacore tuna: 4 oz serving provides 4% DV of iron

 It is important to note that all heme-rich foods are from meat sources.
-But fear not, vegetarians, vegans, and others with a meat-restricted diet: the majority of our iron comes from plant, nonheme sources!
+But the majority of our iron comes from plant, non-heme sources!
 Below, I outline some of the plant-based foods I used to increase my nonheme iron absorption.

-I started paying attention to factors that affect nonheme absorption.
-Previously, I was already eating tons of nonheme rich foods, but that alone wasn’t enough.
-As a result, I tweaked my diet and played with meal timing a bit in order to make the most of my nonheme foods.
+I started paying attention to factors that impact non-heme absorption.
+I was already eating tons of nonheme rich foods, but that alone wasn’t enough to meet my needs.
+So I tweaked my diet and played with meal timing a bit in order to maximize absorption of iron from plant-based sources.

 I’m sharing my story today because it is one of struggle and success.
-I recognize that we are all set in our habits, and some of these can be, at least initially, incredibly difficult to change (Even if it is switching up what’s for breakfast!).
-I am so thankful that InsideTracker helped me to not only identify my iron deficiency but also helped me to fix it.
-I’ve not only had zero episodes of extreme fatigue since (even while training for a marathon!), but my athletic performance, energy levels, and mood are better than ever.
-I challenge you to look within yourself with InsideTracker; I know I’m glad that I did.
+I recognize that we are all set in our habits, and some of these can be incredibly difficult to change.
+I am thankful that InsideTracker helped me to not only identify my iron deficiency, but also provided actionable recommendations to help get my iron status optimized.
+My fatigue has disappeared and my athletic performance, energy levels, and mood are all better than ever.
+I challenge you to get a look at what's really going on inside with InsideTracker.

 Some other blog posts we think you'll love:

 - Getting Back on Track: Laura Ingalls' InsideTracker-Fueled Journey Back to Holistic Health